Pistons vs. Cavaliers odds, prediction, time: 2026 NBA playoff picks, Game 3 best bets from proven model

 SportsLine's model reveals its Detroit Pistons vs. Cleveland Cavaliers Game 3 picks

 Tipoff from Rocket Arena in Cleveland is set for 3 p.m.
 ET.
-Cleveland is a 4.5-point favorite in the latest Pistons vs. Cavaliers odds from FanDuel Sportsbook, an eight-point swing compared to the games in Detroit.
-The over/under for total points scored is 212.5.
+Cleveland is a 4.5-point favorite in the latest Pistons vs. Cavaliers odds from FanDuel Sportsbook.
+The over/under for total points scored is 212.5, up a point from the opening line.
 Before making any Cavaliers vs. Pistons picks, check out the Cavaliers vs. Pistons predictions from the SportsLine Projection Model.

 The SportsLine Projection Model simulates every NBA game 10,000 times and has returned well over $10,000 in betting profit for $100 players on its top-rated NBA picks over the past eight-plus seasons.
 The model entered the second round of the 2026 NBA playoffs on a sizzling 26-9 roll (74%) on top-rated NBA spread picks this season.
 Anyone following its NBA betting advice at sportsbooks and on betting apps could have seen huge returns.